jeremypeter/litmus-api/README.md

 #litmus-api
-Provides methods that correlate with Litmus Customer API.
+Provides methods that correlate with [Litmus Customer API](http://docs.litmus.com/w/page/18056603/Customer%20API%20documentation).
 All methods return a promise thanks to the use of the [Bluebird](https://github.com/petkaantonov/bluebird) promise library.
-Be sure to read their [API docs](https://github.com/petkaantonov/bluebird/blob/master/API.md) to learn about the different methods that can be used.
+Be sure to read the [Bluebird API docs](https://github.com/petkaantonov/bluebird/blob/master/API.md) to learn about the different methods that can be used.

 ## Example
 ```js